 Staff

-Steve VanderVeen enjoys co-discovering and co-developing entrepreneurial leaders.
+Steve VanderVeen believes his calling is to discover and develop entrepreneurial leaders.

-He earned a BA in English (Calvin College).
-Then he drove a moving van, stayed in school, and earned an MBA (Western Michigan University).
-Next, he worked as a stockbroker.
-In 1989 he started teaching business at Calvin College.
-While at Calvin, he took a two-year leave of absence to work on a Ph.D in marketing at the University of Illinois at Chicago.
+His calling wasn't initially evident.
+A pre-seminary student, he earned a BA in English (Calvin College).
+While pursuing an MBA (Western Michigan University), he drove a moving van.
+Then he worked as a stockbroker.
+In 1989 he returned to Calvin College to teach business.
+While at Calvin, he took a two-year leave of absence to pursue a Ph.D in marketing at the University of Illinois at Chicago.
+He finished and defended his dissertation on heroes in 1995.
 Back at Calvin, he taught marketing, leadership, and entrepreneurship courses.
-He wrote articles and made presentations on faith and business.
+He also wrote articles and made presentations on faith and business.

-In 2016 he created Start-Up AcademE, Inc. to offer experiential learning opportunities for students attending the Boys and Girls Club, Escape Ministries, and Trio/Upward Bound.
-He also created experiences for adults with special needs at Preferred Employment and Living Supports.
+In 2016 he launched Start-Up AcademE, Inc. to engage what he consider under-served students -- those attending the Boys and Girls Club, Escape Ministries, and Trio/Upward Bound.
+He also worked with adults with special needs at Preferred Employment and Living Supports.

-From July 2021 through December 2024 he was a volunteer columnist for the Holland Sentinel, writing about local, historical entrepreneurs.
+From July 2021 to December 2024 he volunteered to write a Sunday column in the Holland Sentinel on local, historical entrepreneurs.

-He retired from Hope College and academia in June 2022.
-But, in August, he accepted a full-time position at Cornerstone University as Professor of Management and faculty lead of the Center for Experiential Learning.
-In January 2025 he also accepted an adjunct professor role at Calvin University.
-Entrepreneurship (the Start-Up) remains his favorite course to teach.
+He retired from Hope College in June 2022.
+But, then, in August, accepted a full-time position at Cornerstone University as Professor of Management and Faculty Lead of the Center for Experiential Learning.
+He left Cornerstone in June 2025 and accepted a half-time role at Calvin University to continue his work of discovering and developing entrepreneurial leaders.
+He is also piloting a class on entrepreneurship at Escape Ministries and hopes to do the same at 70x7.

 Stone Soup